a11rew/medusa-payment-paystack/README.md

 ## Medusa Server

-This section guides you over the steps necessary to add Paystack as a payment provider to your Medusa server.

 If you don’t have a Medusa server installed yet, you must follow the [quickstart guide](https://docs.medusajs.com/quickstart/quick-start/) first.

 ### Install the Paystack Plugin